francopasut/academic/content/en/post/vim-blank-lines/index.md

 The `g` Command can also be a *motion operator*, as described in [this article of mine](https://francopasut.netlify.app/post/vim_double_motions/).

-The same global command can still be used as a *"command ex "*, and this is exactly what is needed for this article.
+The same global command can still be used as an *"ex command"*, and this is exactly what is needed for this article.

 ## The Global Command  as "*ex command*"